Govt to sell 100% stake in Air India; provides clarity on debt, eases bidding norms

 Air India Chairman and Managing Director Ashwani Lohani said the airline does not have "excess staff" and the retiring employees' medical benefits issue is being sorted out.
 On BJP's Subramanian Swamy and Yashwant Sinha being critical about Air India stake sale, Puri said the "views of the two gentlemen, I am afraid, does not reflect views of the government".

-"This deal is wholly anti national and I will forced to go to court.
+"This deal is wholly anti-national and I will force to go to court.
 We cannot sell our family silver," Swamy tweeted on Monday.
+Criticizing the move to privatize Air India, CPI general secretary D Raja said the national carrier has the potential to emerge as a powerhouse in the aviation sector and alleged that its problems were because of "government policies".

+Congress spokesperson Supriya Shrinate said the sale of Air India has been going on for the last six years when this government came to power.
+"Does this government really want to sell Air India.
+They have to look for a real investor; they have to go for a real strategic sale," she said.

+"The government should first say in what manner the government wants to sell Air India," she asked and said that "you (the government) are saying we want to sell 100 percent but a few days ago it said it would go in for subsidiary sale.
+She noted that this is going on for the last six years and no one knows till the actual sale happens.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)